AmpersandTarski/RAP/docs/deployment-guide.md

 ## Clone

-Using VS Code's built-in git functionality to clone the RAP repository.
+Use VS Code's built-in git functionality to clone the RAP repository.
 All the directories in this guide will be relative to the root of the repository.

 ## Docker